codeboten/github-action-to-otlp/README.md

 # Github Action to OTLP

-*NOTE: This is still work in progress.
-Currently it's using the Lightstep Launcher for getting up and going quickly, but I will make this a generic OTLP exporter if there's interest*
+*NOTE: This is still work in progress*

 This action outputs Github Action workflows and jobs details to OTLP via gRPC.